 Actors are encouraged to play the moments in each scene - make them count

-SET / LIGHTS / SOUND - Black Box - One or more periaktos to support seamless scene changes - LED clamp lights controlled by iPad or iPhone - Enhanced offstage sound effects (Not completely literal)
+SIMPLE SET / LIGHTS / SOUND - Black Box - One or more periaktoi to support seamless scene changes - LED clamp lights controlled by iPad or iPhone - Enhanced offstage sound effects (Not completely literal)

-COSTUMES Quaker women of Waterford, Virginia wore garments identical to those found on any street in America at the time, including hoops (referred to in The Waterford News).
-Waterford Quakers were of the Hicksite persuasion, a liberal faction of Orthodox Quakerism, and the only restriction they placed on themselves was to avoid ostentatious display (no vibrant colors or decorative dress elements), but they wore broaches and earrings.
-And they wore shawls and bonnets when out of doors (gloves, too, but these might have been worn out due to the war, so they aren’t really necessary).
-Emma Dutton would wear a head covering indoors - a simple cap or something from Mrs. Dutton’s Quaker youth (a plain cap made of see-through fine linen).
-Gentlemen Quakers had no restrictions on facial hair.
-The Quaker hat of the time was a circular, broad-brimmed, low crowned affair - often of straw.
-Hicksite Quakers wore black frock coats and vests (Orthodox Quakers considered black a worldly color).
-It’s best to borrow soldiers’ uniforms and equipment from Civil War re-enactors (or dirty up reproduction costumes).
-Rental costumes may err on the side of cleanliness.
+COSTUMES QUAKERS: Women of Waterford, Virginia wore garments identical to those found on any street in America at the time, including hoops (referred to in The Waterford News), and Waterford Quakers were of the Hicksite persuasion, a liberal faction of Orthodox Quakerism.
+They wore broaches and earrings, and the only restriction they placed on themselves was to avoid ostentatious display such as vibrant colors or decorative dress elements.
+They wore shawls and bonnets when out of doors (gloves, too, but these might have been worn out due to the war, so they aren’t really necessary).
+Mother, Emma Dutton, would wear a head covering indoors - a simple cap or something from Mrs. Dutton’s Quaker youth (a plain cap made of see-through fine linen).
+Gentlemen Quakers had no restrictions on facial hair, and beards, mustaches, and sideburns - or some combination thereof, were popular.
+A man's Quaker hat was circular, broad-brimmed and low crowned - often of straw.
+The liberal Hicksites wore black frock coats and vests (Orthodox Quakers considered black a worldly color).
+Best to borrow/rent soldiers’ uniforms and equipment from Civil War re-enactors (or dirty up reproduction costumes), because shop rentals may err on the side of cleanliness.

-REHEARSING IN COSTUME It is extremely helpful to have the women wear hoops and/or corsets during rehearsals and soldiers to practice with hats, revolver belts and swords, etc. – depending on their character.
+REHEARSING IN COSTUME WOMEN: It is extremely helpful to have women wear hoops and/or corsets during rehearsals.
 Women need to learn how to sit in the hoops and work on having their movements become natural and graceful.
-To sit in a hoop, a lady brings one hand to the middle of the back of her skirt, lets her fingertips find the nearest available hoop, raises the hoop three or four inches and sits.
-The hoops will fold neatly around here.
-To go up a set of stairs, a lady holds her skirt before her with only one hand.
-On coming down, she does not hold the skirt at all (the weight of the skirt will force the hoop skirt away from the foot).
-Ideally, soldiers will wear their sword belts/revolvers and haversacks and/or carry their rifles during rehearsals to get used to the heft.
-Lieutenant Hutchinson in particular needs to smoothly remove and return his revolver and sword belt with ease — as though he’s done this every day of his life for the last three years.
-History and Images of Waterford, Virginia: https://www.waterfordvillage.org/
+To sit in a hoop, she brings one hand to the middle of the back of her skirt, lets fingertips find the nearest available hoop, raises the hoop three or four inches and sits.
+The hoops will fold neatly under and around her.
+To go up stairs, she raises her skirt 3 or 4" with one hand.
+No need to hold the skirt when coming down, because the weight of the skirt will force the hoop skirt away from the feet.
+MEN: To get used the feel and heft, have infantry officers wear pistol belts with hats.
+For infantry, add infantry belts, rifles and caps.
+Add haversacks when on the road.
+For cavalry: revolver belts and swords and cap or hat.
+Lieutenant Hutchinson in particular needs to be able to smoothly remove and return his revolver and sword / sword belt with ease — as though he’s done it every day of his life for the last three years.
+History and Images of Waterford, Virginia: https://www.waterfordvillage.org/.